Should you drop extras health insurance?

 Extras health insurance works differently to other types of insurance.

-• Hospital, home, travel and car insurance cover you for unexpected events that may otherwise cost you thousands.
+- Home, travel and car insurance cover you for unexpected events that may otherwise cost you thousands.
+You pay a known amount (the excess) and they cover the rest.

-• Extras insurance works more like a budgeting tool.
-It's meant to help with smaller ongoing costs, such as a dental check-up, pharmacy costs, physiotherapy, going to the osteopath or a new pair of glasses.
+- Extras insurance works more like a budgeting tool.
+The insurer pays a known amount, or percentage, and then you cover the rest.
+It’s meant to help with smaller ongoing costs, such as a dental check-up, pharmacy costs, physiotherapy, going to the osteopath or a new pair of glasses.

-Two groups of people get good value from extras insurance.
+Two groups of people tend to get good value from extras insurance.

 Couples, on the other hand, can lose out.
 A couples policy normally costs exactly the same as two single policies.
 So if a basic policy suits you best but a medium policy suits your partner better, go for two different extras cover policies rather than a medium-cover couples policy.
 Read about the best health insurance for singles and couples.